 Bear in mind that your details can be explored while subscribing to any digital content; therefore, you must cancel your subscriptions before selling or donating your car to another person.
-After cancelling the subscription, you should make an effort to inform the service providers that you are no longer in need of that account.
+After canceling the subscription, you should make an effort to inform the service providers that you are no longer in need of that account.

 This reminder will enable the service providers to cancel your subscription permanently.

 >>> Read also: What is a car brain box & functions of ECU and PCM

 4. Remove mobile apps

 Most modern cars are designed with mobile apps to give their users access to more functionalities.
 Most automakers prefer to design internal apps to help make driving much easier for their users.

 These apps enable car owners to track down their cars in theft-related situations, and also to execute other tasks such as banking.
 The internal app usually requests the password and email address of the car owner, and other vital information.

 Whenever you consider selling your car to someone else, try to remove your details from these internal apps or others which are downloaded and installed.
 If you are confused about how to remove your details from these apps, read the user manual for guidance.

 5. Delete phone contacts

 Some car owners prefer to synchronize their mobile phone contacts with their car, for easy access.
 However, when the need to sell off the car arises, some people may forget to erase their contact list from the car memory bank.